 The Company currently has no sales, marketing, or distribution capabilities.
 We do not anticipate having resources in the foreseeable future to allocate to the sales and marketing of our proposed products.
 Our future success depends, in part, on our ability to enter into and maintain sales and marketing collaborative relationships, or on our ability to build sales and marketing capabilities internally.
-As we entered into the U.S. Distribution Agreement and the Japan Distribution Agreement with Nippon Shinyaku, we will depend upon Nippon Shinyaku's strategic interest in our CAP-1002 product candidate and Nippon Shinyaku's ability to successfully market and sell any such products, if and when approved.
-If any of our other product candidates are cleared for commercialization, we intend to pursue collaborative arrangements regarding the sales and marketing of such products, however, there can be no assurance that we will be able to establish or maintain such collaborative arrangements, or if able to do so, that such collaborators will have effective sales forces.
-To the extent that we decide not to, or are unable to, enter into collaborative arrangements with respect to the sales and marketing of our proposed products, significant capital expenditures, management resources, and time will be required to establish or maintain relationships with third-party collaborators or develop in-house sales and distribution capabilities.
-To the extent that we depend on third parties for marketing and distribution, such as our partnership with Nippon Shinyaku, any revenues we receive will depend on the efforts of such third parties, and there can be no assurance that such efforts will be successful.
+As we entered into the U.S. Distribution Agreement and the Japan Distribution Agreement with Nippon Shinyaku, we will depend upon Nippon Shinyaku's strategic interest in our deramiocel product candidate and Nippon Shinyaku's ability to successfully market and sell any such products, if and when approved.
+If any of our other product candidates are cleared for commercialization, we intend to pursue collaborative arrangements regarding the sales and marketing of such products, however, there can be no assurance that we will be able to establish or maintain such collaborative arrangements, or if we are able to do so, that such collaborators will have effective sales forces.
+To the extent that we decide not to, or are unable to, enter into collaborative arrangements with respect to the sales and marketing of our proposed products, significant capital expenditures, management resources, and time will be required to establish and develop an in-house marketing and sales force with sufficient technical expertise.
+There can also be no assurance that we will be able to establish or maintain such as force with sufficient technical expertise.
+There can also be no assurance that we depend on third parties for marketing and distribution, such as our partnership with Nippon Shinyaku, any revenues we receive will depend upon the efforts of such third parties, and there can be no assurance that such efforts will be successful.